cksystemsgroup/scalloc-artifact/README.md

 # Scalloc Artifact Repository

+**PLEASE REFER TO THE LATEST STABLE VERSION WHEN CONDUCTING EXPERIMENTS!**

 This repository contains the tools and benchmarks needed to build interesting allocators (including scalloc) and evaluate them in various benchmarks.